emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Has watchlists when you signup. ✔️
 1. Site is lacking in terms of content discoverability and sorting. ❌
 1. Site does not have 4K content. ❌

 ***
-## SFlix
-### Score: 10/22
-1. Servers can be good, but are known for occasional inconsistency. ⚠️
-1. Content is 1080p, and can be lowered. ✔️
-1. Good for both new and old content. ✔️
-1. Only 2 sources and does not auto-switch if one fails. ❌
-1. Site does not have episode auto-next. ❌
-1. UI feels dated, has lots of room for improvement. ❌
-1. Has built in subs for most content and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has no watchlists, continue watching or history. ❌
-1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
-1. Site does not have 4K content. ❌

-***